subconsciousnetwork/arboreal/README.md

 ## Creating scoped child components

 We can also create `ViewStore`s that represent just a scoped part of the root store.
-You can think of them as being like a binding, but they expose a `StoreProtocol` interface, instead of a binding interface.
+You can think of them as being like a binding, but they expose a `ArborealStore` interface, instead of a binding interface.
 This allows you to create apps from free-standing components that all have their own local state, actions, and update functions, but share the same underlying root store.

 Imagine we have a SWiftUI child view that looks something like this: